yl2811-cmd/Showheel/wwwroot/story-engl.md

 **★ Lia's improvement occurred outside the scene:** Days later, the healer prepared a new formula.
 Lia performed the treatment.
 The inflamed area began to be controlled.
 But Anna wasn't there to observe.
 Anna indirectly knew the treatment was working from **a change in Sara's eyes**—one day, Sara glanced at Anna in the common house; it wasn't cold, nor warm, but rather—something was missing.
 The reward never arrived.

 **Lia's worsening aftermath:** Lia's lungs haven't improved to the level they were in before coming to Skyleaf—they've roughly returned to their initial condition, perhaps slightly more stable.
 "Manageable" = "No significant worsening."
 No cured moments.

+[Perception Evolution Anchor Point - Edmund Axis + Miriam Axis Confluence - Ep63 Winch Scene Pre-positioning] ★ During Ep48-50 (the moment when treatment results are uncertain), add half a sentence about background behavior:
+Anna is in a corner of the Skyleaf common house, and Lia is doing something a few meters away.
+Anna's ears were tracking Lia's breathing rhythm in the background.
+She herself was unaware that she was doing it.
+This isn't diagnosis (the Edmund-axis "listening to the dead" approach).
+It's more of a Miriam-axis thing—reading the rhythm of a living person.
+★ The Edmund axis (reading inanimate objects) and the Miriam axis (reading living objects) intersected at this moment:
+Anna began to do what Miriam had taught her—read a living person—with the precision of listening that Edmund had taught her.
+The first on-screen evidence of the confluence of the two axes.
+Follow-up: Episode 63, the winch scene, "I heard Lia's breathing in the silence"—the origin of habit is here.
+Echoing: P-01 two sensory axes → here (merging origin) → Ep63 (merging on-screen payoff)

 **★ Chip discovery (Ep48-50, exact location to be determined)**: